 Precautionary Statements: P201-P280-P304+P312a-P308+P313-P405-P501a

 Obtain special instructions before use.
 Wear protective gloves/protective clothing/eye protection/face protection.
-IF INHALED: IF exposed or concerned: Get medical advice/attention.
+IF INHALED: Call a POISON CENTER/doctor if you feel unwell.
+IF exposed or concerned: Get medical advice/attention.
 Store locked up.
 Dispose of contents/container in accordance with local/regional/national/international regulations.